Vegetable Broth Zero-Waste Recipe: Scraps to Stock

 Frequently Asked Questions

-What are the best scraps for a dark, rich color?
+What scraps give the best color?

 Finished Vegetable Broth Zero-Waste ready to enjoy